Arizona Hiking Guide

 Phoenix & Central

-Cities in this region: Phoenix, Tempe, Mesa, Chandler, Scottsdale, Glendale
+Cities in Central Arizona: Phoenix, Tempe, Mesa, Chandler, Scottsdale, Glendale

 Whether you live in the “Valley of the Sun” or are just visiting Arizona’s most populated area, you don’t have to leave the city to find spectacular hiking trails of all challenge levels.
 Plenty of world-class hikes can be found less than 30 miles from Sky Harbor Airport in Phoenix.